 For vehicle or body armour we can supply Boron Carbide in the form of hexagons or squares with thickness's up to 25mm.

-For nuclear components we offer Boron Carbide to individual customer drawings.
-Linear size is up to 300mm x 300mm and thickness from 3mm to 25mm.
-Holes can be incorporated into individual pieces and a range of machining operations, e.g. edge chamfering, can be applied.
+For nuclear components we offer Boron Carbide to individual customer drawings and specifications.
+A range of machining operations, e.g., edge chamfering, holes and bonding can be applied as required.

 For wear resistant and blasting nozzles ABSCO Limited supplies a range of standard Boron Carbide nozzles or nozzles produced to individual customer drawings.

 For more detailed information regarding the supply of this product click here.